owncloud/ocis/docs/services/web/_index.md

 ## Abstract

-This service embeds [ownCloud Web](https://github.com/owncloud/web) to provide a UI for ownCloud Infinite Scale.
+The web service embeds [ownCloud Web](https://github.com/owncloud/web) to provide a UI for ownCloud Infinite Scale.

 ## Table of Contents